kosmonautdnb/WatcomGL/README.md

 WatcomC library collection: https://github.com/kosmonautdnb/WatcomLibs

 You can use this library as a general C software rasterizer, it is not limited to DOS.

+Yellow Rose of Texas is a 4k demo by FIT/BANDWAGON (_YELLOW.CPP)

 Needs a fairly fast FreeDOS/DOS machine.
 It looks not so well optimized but doesn't get faster by disabling all non fancy stuff.
 Main limiting factor by far seems to be memory bandwidth(+cache).
 File names are upper case which is DOS default.